Diamond and Silk: Politics

 Hardaway and Richardson were registered as Democrats as of 2012.
-Their first YouTube videos were a montage about police brutality, titled "Black Lives Matter" (it received 17,000 views), and a video about Sandra Bland, a black woman who died in a Texas jail (it received 32,000 views).
-In June 2015, after the pair began to make long form pro-Trump YouTube videos, political commentator Dennis Michael Lynch contacted the sisters to offer them advice and training on how to produce short videos that would go viral.
-Lynch signed the duo to a short term contract, gave them the stage names ‘Diamond and Silk’, and helped produce and solicit their first short pro-Trump video that went viral with over 1,000,000 views.
-Within a few days of the video going viral, Lynch booked them on various cable television networks, including CNN and Fox News Channel.
-Donald Trump’s campaign contacted the sisters and invited them to a rally in Alabama.
-The sister’s new stump for Trump routine gained massive popularity and their YouTube channel started to grow considerably.
+Their first YouTube videos were a montage about police brutality, titled "Black Lives Matter" (which received 17,000 views), and a video about Sandra Bland, a black woman who died in a Texas jail (it received 32,000 views).
+After the pair began to make pro-Trump videos, their YouTube channel started to grow considerably.

 Although not officially affiliated with the Trump campaign, they urged support for Trump via social media efforts and rallies and traveled to three states for the campaign.
 The two women first joined Donald Trump as the "Stump for Trump Girls" on stage at his Raleigh, North Carolina, rally on December 4, 2015.
 They later warmed up the crowd at the Trump rally on January 2, 2016, in Biloxi, Mississippi.
 They initiated a "Ditch and Switch" campaign to encourage Democrats to register as Republicans and created a website explaining to voters which states had closed primaries and when the deadlines were for changing party affiliations.